ev3lessons/FLL-Tutorials/HallOfFame/_posts/2018-06-07-Droids - Copy.markdown

 ### What did you do after FIRST LEGO League?

 Our team retired after World Festival in 2018.
-However, we continue to support all 35,000 FIRST LEGO League teams through <a href="www.ev3lessons.com">EV3 Lessons</a> and our newest site, <a href="www.flltutorials.com">FLL Tutorials</a>.
+However, we continue to support all 55,000 FIRST LEGO League teams through <a href="www.ev3lessons.com">EV3 Lessons</a> and our newest site, <a href="www.flltutorials.com">FLL Tutorials</a>.
 We want to share our knowledge and help the next generation of teams have a successful FLL journey.
+We create the most popular and trusted <a "href=http://flltutorials.com/Resources/2018/scorer/index.html">robot game scoring tools</a> used currently by teams, and continue to collaborate with teams world wide to translate these tools into different languages.

-We also continue in other STEM competitions such as science fairs, inspired by our FIRST LEGO League experience.
+We also continue to participate in other STEM competitions such as science fairs, inspired by our FIRST LEGO League experience.

 [Although the Droids have retired, you can look at their robot runs from the last 7 years and follow them on social media:
 <a href="https://www.facebook.com/droidsrobotics/">Facebook</a>,